I fixed a bug. What should I do now?

 #Was it easy to reproduce the issue in a development environment?

-It is important to be able to reproduce the error in your development environment.
-It's what allows you to debug the application and find the bugs.
+Being able to reproduce the error in your development environment is essential.
+It is what allows you to debug the application and find the root cause.

-- If you are not able to reproduce the problem on your dev environment, are you able to debug the staging/production or get a dump?
+• If you are not able to reproduce the problem on your dev environment, are you able to debug the staging/production or get a dump?
 For instance, using Azure, you can debug a live instance (Debug live ASP.NET Azure apps using the Snapshot Debugger).
-Be very careful when doing it to not block a live service by reaching a breakpoint, nor exposing sensible data…
+Be very careful not to block a live service by hitting a breakpoint or exposing sensitive data…

 #Was it easy to work on the codebase?

-attribute (Debugging your .NET application more easily), so you can quickly see the values while debugging? - etc.
+• Do your types override ToString or are decorated by the [DebuggerDisplay] attribute (Debugging your .NET application more easily), so you can quickly see the values while debugging?

 #Why did the developer introduce this bug in the codebase?

-In this step, you must find the reasons why a developer introduced the bug.
+In this step, find the reasons why the bug was introduced.
 Take a step back and analyze the problem.

 #How to prevent similar bugs in the codebase?

 Solving the reported bug is a good start.
-Then, you must check if you can prevent developers from introducing similar bugs later in the code.
-There are multiple strategies depending on the kind of bug you are trying to prevent.
-Most of them involve using static analysis.
-Indeed, this is an automated way to detect issues before you push your code to the server.
-But it can also question your processes (code reviews, pair programming, etc.) or the project documentation.
+Next, check whether you can prevent developers from introducing similar bugs in the future.
+There are multiple strategies depending on the kind of bug you want to prevent.
+Most involve static analysis, which is an automated way to detect issues before pushing code to the server.
+You may also need to revisit your processes (code reviews, pair programming, etc.) or your project documentation.

 Source: CommitStrip - I'm watching you…